Samsung A52 5G headlines lineup of Galaxy phones released in US

 In any case, the A52 5G is a strong mid-range device on paper: a Snapdragon 750G chipset with 6GB of RAM, 128GB of storage, a 6.5-inch AMOLED Full HD display with 120Hz refresh rate, a quad rear camera with 64MP main shooter, IP67 water- and dust-resistance, and stereo speakers.
 The phone starts at $499 and will be sold by AT&T, T-Mobile, Metro by T-Mobile, UScellular, and unlocked (it is available now in the UK for £399 and on April 9 in Australia for AU$649).

-The A42 5G will be one of the cheapest 5G phone offered by Samsung (and one of the most affordable 5G phones in the US).
+The A42 5G will be the second-cheapest 5G phone offered by Samsung, aside from the A32 5G (and one of the most affordable 5G phones in the US).
 It packs the same Snapdragon 750G with 4GB of RAM and 128GB of storage, a slightly larger 6.6-inch AMOLED HD Plus display (but only 60Hz refresh rate), a triple rear camera headed by a 48MP main shooter, and will be a Verizon exclusive at $399 (around £288 / AU$520).

 Budget phones: The Galaxy A32 5G, A12, and A02s